 In the programming world, it’s critical to have a diverse skillset.
 The odds of finding someone who is supremely gifted at just one aspect or language of programming, such as C++, but has virtually no command of anything else, is pretty small.
 This is because technology is constantly growing and evolving, which in turn changes the stacks that companies work with.
 The need to diversify one’s portfolio of skills and maintain proficiency in a variety of things is very important for any diligent developer who wants to stay on the cutting edge.
 Which is why you’ll see people maneuvering through a variety of languages, frameworks, and libraries.
 While the answer to what kinds of specific tools you should pick up (C vs. C++, Python vs. Go, etc.) does not have a strict answer, and instead depends on what you wish to do or who you’re working for, one skill that all programmers should pick up is the mastery of GitHub.
-Here are three reasons why:
+Here are three reasons why it’s important to learn GitHub:

 1. Everyone uses it